4 days – 26th July – 29th July 2024

 This time of year is also superb for invertebrates, with Monarch butterflies, Two-tailed Pashas, Four-spotted Emerald and Copper Demoiselle all in flight.

-You begin with a flight to Gibraltar, from where we transfer to our delightful base, a lovingly-restored traditional Spanish ranch, situated between two Natural Parks in the hills above the Straits of Gibraltar.
+We meet you at Gibraltar airport or other agreed arrival point, from where we transfer to our delightful base, a lovingly-restored traditional Spanish ranch, situated between two Natural Parks in the hills above The Straits of Gibraltar.

-After settling in, we’ll take time to explore our rich local surroundings in the Los Alcornacales natural park.
-This is the biggest cork oak forest in Europe and especially unique in the way that it gathers moisture coming in off the ocean to create a warm Mediterranean cloud forest.
+After settling in, we’ll take time to explore our rich local surroundings in the Los Alcornocales natural park.
+This is the biggest Cork Oak forest in Europe and especially unique in the way that it gathers moisture coming in off the ocean to create a warm Mediterranean cloud forest.

 As well as some cracking local avian specialities in the form of Western Bonelli’s Warbler, Firecrest, Crested Tit, Hawfinch and Short-toed Treecreeper, almost anything can turn up here during the early days of autumn migration, as passerines collect amongst the trees to gather strength for their southwards crossing of The Straits.
 The nearby grazed pastures generate clouds of invertebrates, and we’ll be able to enjoy large numbers of resident Pallid Swifts mopping them up in the afternoon sun.